AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 been imported.
 These can be used respectively to get an intercepted message as sent by the sender, and to transmit a message to the receiver.

-The function `bytes intercept_in()` returns a Python byte-string, which is an encrypted message.
+The function `bytes intercept_in()` returns a Python byte literal, which is an encrypted ASCII message.
 You don't know the encryption key for this message, and you should not try to find it -- moreover, it will change at every intercepted message.

-The function `bool intercept_out(bytes)` can be used to transmit a Python byte-string to the listening party.
+The function `bool intercept_out(bytes)` can be used to transmit a Python byte literal to the listening party.
 For convenience, this function returns True when the practical has been completed successfully, and False otherwise.
 If the received message is invalid or if the receiver can't decrypt the message using their secret key, a ValueError exception will be thrown.